-The reference portfolio is the Morningstar Moderate Target Risk Index, which is designed to help measure target date mutual funds with a long investment horizon and risk level similar to that of the CalSTRS Investment Portfolio.
+The reference portfolio is a blend consisting of 70% MSCI ACWI and 30% Bloomberg Aggregate Bond Index.
 This measure is designed to allow members and the public to compare the portfolio investment performance to a similar risk level portfolio they could utilize within their personal retirement accounts.
 This measure will be used in external publications to provide comparison that is publicly available and clearly defined.
 The reference portfolio is also the most appropriate performance measurement tool to measure the performance success of the portfolio over long time periods.